pennyw1ze/NotesMasterECS/QuantumComputing/LectureNotes.md

 |1> ---[H]---|====|
 ```

-Applying U_f in this case means to change phase (sign) to the complex number such that:
+Applying $U_f$ in this case means to change phase (sign) to the complex number such that:
 $$U_f|a>\otimes ({|0>-|1>\over \sqrt2}) = (-1)^{f(a)}|a>({|0>-|1>\over \sqrt2})$$